Now Reading

 Open throat chakra

-When the throat chakra is open, we are able to communicate effectively and express ourselves authentically.
-We are able to speak our truth with confidence, listen actively to others, and express our creativity in a variety of ways.
+When the throat chakra is open, we can communicate and express ourselves authentically.
+We can speak our truth confidently, listen actively to others, and express our creativity in diverse ways.

 Closed throat chakra